 We also found that pathogen coverage is uneven.
 Most of the recent predictive work focuses on Vibrio species and aflatoxin-producing Aspergillus, which together make up nearly half of the studies.
 By contrast, major contributors to the global foodborne disease burden like norovirus genotype GII.4, hepatitis E, Toxoplasma gondii, and non-typhoidal Salmonella in low-income countries have only one or two dedicated modelling studies worldwide.
 We observed that some emerging threats that are both severe and climate-sensitive, like V. vulnificus in ageing European populations or fumonisins in warming maize belts of southern Africa, are relatively well studied.
 However, high-incidence pathogens that mostly affect children in the global South remain largely neglected.

 We also found that systematic underreporting of foodborne illness continues to limit model accuracy.
-In many low- and middle-income countries, fewer than 1% of cases are confirmed in the laboratory.
+In many low- and middle-income countries, less than 1% of cases are confirmed in the laboratory.
 Even in high-income countries, passive surveillance only captures a fraction of true cases.
 Several authors (Kumar et al. 2024; Lal et al. 2024; Grace et al. 2023) warn that their estimates are therefore conservative, and we believe that actual escalations may be much higher once better diagnostics are in place.
 Until sustained investment improves surveillance and data sharing, we conclude that predictive models will remain limited in both accuracy and scope.

 4.4 CONCLUSION

-climate change is already increasing the risk of foodborne pathogens across many continents and types of pathogens.
+Climate change is already increasing the risk of foodborne pathogens across many continents and types of pathogens.
 Our findings show the strongest and most consistent effects for marine Vibrio species and aflatoxin-producing Aspergillus, with strong evidence that these hazards are spreading geographically and causing higher contamination levels.
 We see that these increases are already happening and are projected to rise by 40–300% by mid-century under moderate emissions scenarios.
 Terrestrial bacteria such as Salmonella, Campylobacter, and STEC show moderate evidence of longer transmission seasons and outbreaks linked to heavy rainfall, while viruses and parasites are increasingly entering the food chain through floods and monsoon-driven contamination events.
 We also found that predictive models for some high-priority hazards are now operational, but important gaps remain in geographic coverage, pathogen types studied, availability of high-quality data, and inclusion of human adaptation measures.
 The implications of our findings are serious.
 We believe that without quickly putting this scientific knowledge into action, this is through flexible, climate-informed food-safety regulations, climate-resilient farming practices, and expanded monitoring systems, the progress made in reducing global foodborne disease over recent decades could be undone.
 Our review shows that the tools to address these risks, including hybrid early-warning systems, process-based crop–pathogen models, and genomic surveillance networks, already exist and have shown success in pilot programs.
 We therefore believe that immediate, coordinated action to scale these solutions, especially in the most vulnerable low- and middle-income regions, is essential to protect food security and public health in an increasingly hot and extreme world.

 REFERENCES